 The Caringo Swarm system is a mature object storage system for private and public cloud usage and as a target archive system.
-Originally called CAStor, Swarm is delivered as software that is installed on X86 servers with attached storage.
+Originally called CAStor, Swarm is delivered as software for x86 servers, or on Swarm Server hardware appliances.
 The scale out architecture allows the configuration to dynamically scale very large with commensurate performance.
 Caringo has implemented a symmetric parallel architecture that operates to manage the nodes as a distributed cluster.
 Nodes are automatically discovered and rebalancing occurs after booting from a network.
 All executing software is maintained in RAM on each node to enhance performance.

 The object ID in Swarm is called the UUID (Universally Unique IDentifier) and consists of a unique generated random number.
 The UUID and a hash of the data is used for integrity verification.
 The hash algorithm may be replaced at a future time as algorithms evolve without affecting the data.
 Objects are stored as block data on the storage attached to the individual nodes.
 System and user metadata is stored with the object.